Zechariah ha-Rofé: Other works

 In Sharḥ al-Ḥibbūr (A commentary on Maimonides' Mishneh Torah), Zechariah ha-Rofé lays down the halachic practices prevalent in Israel in his day, and notes that, with respect to the holiday of Passover, the custom in Yemen was for Jews to take-up 1 1/2 loaves of unleavened bread (matzah) whenever eating during the entire 7 days of Passover, even on a Sabbath day.

+Rabbi Zechariah ha-Rofé also bequeathed a number of philosophical Questions & Responsa in Judeo-Arabic, and which have lately seen publication with a Hebrew translation.